America’s Top 10 Federal Conservation Laws for the Protection, Preservation and Enhancement of Wildlife and Wild Places

 Land and Water Conservation Fund Act

-This land-mark legislation was passed by Congress in 1964 and signed by President John F. Kennedy.
-Its objective is to balance the use of offshore oil and gas by allocating a small portion of energy leasing revenues to acquire important habitat and recreational land, and to improve public access to fish, wildlife and other natural resources.
-The Land and Water Conservation Fund (LWCF) was set up to direct $900 million annually from offshore oil drilling revenues to pay for conservation projects in national parks and national forests, fish and wildlife refuges, local parks, and other public lands.
-The beauty of LWCF and its dedicated revenue stream from drilling leases is that no tax money is involved and only a small percentage of the lease fees are designated for the LWCF.
+This landmark legislation was passed by Congress in 1964 and signed by President John F. Kennedy.
+Its objective is to balance the use of offshore oil and gas by allocating a small portion of energy leasing revenues to acquire important habitat and recreational land, and to improve public access to fish, wildlife, and other natural resources.
+The Land and Water Conservation Fund (LWCF) was established to allocate $900 million annually from offshore oil drilling revenues to support conservation projects in national parks and national forests, fish and wildlife refuges, local parks, and other public lands.
+The beauty of LWCF and its dedicated revenue stream from drilling leases is that no tax money is involved, and only a small percentage of the lease fees are designated for the LWCF.
+This fund is the primary source of funding in America for land preservation.
+In North Carolina, it has helped protect the Roanoke River and Alligator River national wildlife refuges, the Croatan National Forest, and the Cape Hatteras and Cape Lookout national seashores.
 Since the founding of the LWCF, however, it has rarely been funded at or near the annual $900 million statutory level as Congress has repeatedly raided the fund, taking dollars that should have been gone toward important conservation initiatives and using them for other expenditures.
 The annual diversion of LWCF funds to non-conservation purposes has left a long legacy of backlogged conservation projects across the nation.
-To prevent overdevelopment and increased pollution from continuing to threaten North Carolina’s environment, a large effort is underway to restore dedicated revenues to LWCF, spearheaded by North Carolina Senators Richard Burr and Kay Hagan.
-This fund is the primary funding source in America for land preservation.
-In North Carolina it has helped protect the Roanoke River and Alligator River national wildlife refuges, the Croatan National Forest, and the Cape Hatteras and Cape Lookout national seashores.
+Signed on August 4, 2020, the Great American Outdoors Act was hailed by NCWF as one of the most important conservation milestones in a generation.
+The legislation permanently and fully funds LWCF and creates a fund to address an enormous maintenance backlog on public lands.
+Funding of the federal government’s deferred maintenance of public lands will be administered through a newly established National Parks and Public Land Legacy Restoration Fund.

 Farm Bill (Conservation Incentive Programs)

 This behemoth 1940s legislation covers agricultural production and distribution, as well as hunger issues, and would not make the NCWF Top 10 list if not for its evolution in 1985.
 The Farm Bill, which can be called the greatest conservation law you’ve never heard of, added a conservation title leading to the nation’s most successful voluntary conservation programs for private landowners and farmers interested in protecting wildlife habitat, controlling soil erosion and reducing polluted runoff.
 The program is based on technical and financial assistance from platforms such as the Conservation and Wetlands Reserve Programs.
 The Farm Bill is among the largest sources of conservation funding in the federal government, with hundreds of millions of dollars available to keep wetlands, grasslands, and other fragile lands protected as wildlife habitat.
 The bill, which is authorized in 5-year increments, gained even more value for conservation in 1990 when wildlife was emphasized.
-That change led to wildlife corridor protections and the conversion of marginal lands and other environmentally sensitive acreage to vegetative cover, such as native grasslands, riparian buffers, using thinning and prescribed burns to mange habitats for upland habitat.
-Congress is marking up the next Farm Bill, and there are opportunities to ensure that the conservation programs of the Farm Bill are upheld as well.
+That change led to wildlife corridor protections and the conversion of marginal lands and other environmentally sensitive acreage to vegetative cover, such as native grasslands and riparian buffers, utilizing thinning and prescribed burns to manage habitats for upland species.

 Recent News and Blogs